 Under the terms of the SLB Agreement, SLB has assumed the responsibility for all operating and development costs at the CV Project.
 As a result, Pure Energy will not have to raise funds to cover CV Project costs thus greatly reducing its funding requirements for the project.
-However, it does have costs associated with publicly traded companies, including executive salaries, various stock exchange and filing fees, transfer agent, insurance, investor relation costs.
+However, it does have costs associated with publicly traded companies, including executive salaries, various stock exchange and filing fees, transfer agent, insurance and investor relations costs.
 The Company currently has the funds required to meet most of these costs.
 However, the Company may have to raise additional capital if it decides to invest in other opportunities and to fund required expenditures.

-Under the terms of the Agreement, the Company would start to receive a US\$400,000 advance royalty in January 2021, payable in monthly increments, which would help offset the various costs associated with a publicly traded company.
-However, it may have to raise additional funds to cover these costs.
+Under the terms of the Agreement, in January 2021 the Company started to receive income from the annual US\$400,000 advance royalty payable in monthly increments, which would help offset the various costs associated with a publicly traded company.
+However, it may have to raise additional funds to cover all costs.
 Further, if SLB commences commercial production, the Company will begin receiving a 3% NSR production royalty, which will give the Company adequate resources to meet its corporate obligations and to potentially pursue other opportunities that may arise.